 In his innovative staging of Parsifal, Wieland Wagner sustained a mystic spiritual aura in which the architecture of the Grail temple was merely

+suggested.
 Rather than marching in procession, the knights emerged from the dark edges of the stage as a suddenly visible ring closing in around the table.

 True to his intentions, Wieland approached Parsifal through an analytic scenario which

 he set out as "Parsifal's Cross: A Psychological Pattern" [see diagram above].
 This was a diagram showing how the opera's events moved towards and then away from

 the peripeteia [turning point] of Kundry's kiss, and were symmetrically related to each other.
 But

 what struck most visitors in 1951 was not the psychology of the production but its mystic spiritual aura.
 In the dim, soft light the eye had to search for the

 barest intimations of place -- four dull-gold vertical brushstrokes indicating the pillars of the Grail temple, a spider's web tracery for Klingsor's domain -- and for the shadowy forms of the singers.
 The work had been transformed into a dream play.

 In Tradition and Innovation Wieland explained that the staging of Parsifal required

 mystical expression of a very complex state of the

 a symphony in gloom, a formless play of patterns and shadows which dispenses with individual dramatic relationships, confines itself exclusively

 effect was not 'wearisome' but 'magical'.